 - Intoxication while operating equipment (e.g. alcohol, drugs, etc.)

 - Contract and lease negotiation

 The Nehora Process

 We represent clients seeking either workplace or personal injury compensation.
-Our construction accident lawyers offer a free initial consultation, helping you determine whether you have a case.
+Our lawyers offer a free initial consultation, helping you determine whether you have a case.